erdogant/bnlearn/docs/source/Structure learning.rst

   |    1   |      0    |  1   |      1      |
   +--------+-----------+------+-------------+

-From the *bnlearn* library, we'll need the :class:`~bnlearn.structure_learning.fit` for this exercise:
+From the *bnlearn* library, we'll need the :class:`~bnlearn.structure_learning.fit` for this exercise.
+We can specificy the method type and scoring type.

+Method types:
+  1. hillclimbsearch or hc
+  2. exhaustivesearch or ex
+  3. constraintsearch or cs
+Scoring types:
+  1. bic
+  2. k2
+  3. bdeu

 .. code-block:: python